-1. Lowest rates shown are for the undergraduate loan and include an interest-only repayment discount and a 0.25% interest rate reduction while enrolled in automatic payments.
-The interest rate ranges represent the lowest interest rate offered on the Discover Undergraduate Loan and highest interest rates offered on Discover student loans, including Undergraduate, Graduate, Health Professions, Law and MBA Loans.
+1. Lowest rates shown include an interest-only repayment discount and a 0.25% interest rate reduction while enrolled in automatic payments.
+The interest rate ranges represent the lowest and highest interest rates offered on Discover Undergraduate Loans.
 The fixed interest rate is set at the time of application and does not change during the life of the loan.
 The variable interest rate is calculated based on the 3-Month LIBOR index plus the applicable Margin percentage.
 The margin is based on your credit evaluation at the time of application and does not change.
-For variable interest rate loans, the 3-Month LIBOR is 2.50% as of July 1, 2019.
+For variable interest rate loans, the 3-Month LIBOR is 2.25% as of October 1, 2019.
 Discover Student Loans will adjust the rate quarterly on each January 1, April 1, July 1 and October 1 (the “interest rate change date”), based on the 3-Month LIBOR Index, published in the Money Rates section of the Wall Street Journal 15 days prior to the interest rate change date, rounded up to the nearest one-eighth of one percent (0.125% or 0.00125).
 This may cause the monthly payments to increase, the number of payments to increase or both.
 Please visit discover.com/student-loans/interest-rates for more information about interest rates.

 2. Students who get at least a 3.0 GPA (or equivalent) qualify for a one-time cash reward on each new Discover undergraduate and graduate student loan.
 Reward redemption period is limited.
 Please visit discover.com/student-loans/policies/rewards-for-good-grades-policy for any applicable reward terms and conditions.